DrAdriano/DrAdriano/README.md

 ### Sobre mim

-Sou formado em Física  pela Universidade Estadual de Londrina, trabalho como professor e estou buscando meu espaço na tecnologia.
+Sou formado em Física pela Universidade Estadual de Londrina, trabalho como professor e estou constante aprendizado.
 Sou apaixonado pela sensação de aprender algo novo e resolver problemas.

 ### About me

-I have a degree in Physics from the State University of Londrina, I work as a teacher and I am looking for an opportunity in technology.
+I have a degree in Physics from the State University of Londrina, I work as a teacher and I'm constantly learning.
 I am passionate about learning new things and solving problems.

 Some of my repositories are in Portuguese.
 In this case, I provide a brief description in English in each 'README'.